The Local Government (Miscellaneous Provisions) Act 1982 lays down certain regulations concerning street trading.

 - Adjacent properties.

-Where objections are made, the application will be processed in accordance with the procedures described in 'How We Will Process Applications' reached via the Related Documents section below.
+Where objections are made, the application will be processed in accordance with the procedures described in 'How We Will Process Applications' is in Related Content section.

 It is a requirement for the grant of a Street Trading Consent that the trader provides third party liability insurance in the sum of £5,000,000.00 and indemnifies Rochford District Council and Essex County Council against all claims in respect of injury, damage or loss arising out of the grant or renewal of the consent.